Plasdom/SIKE/README.md

 d.power19@imperial.ac.uk

 ## Dependencies
-SIKE is written in python 3 and does not require installation.
+SIKE is written in python 3 and does not require building.
 The following modules are used, which can be installed with a package manager such as pip or conda:
 - numpy
 - scipy
 - numba